pyrddlgym-project/pyRDDLGym/docs/jax.rst

 Writing Configuration Files for Custom Problems
 -------------------

-The recommended way to load planner and training arguments is to write a configuration file with all the necessary hyper-parameters.
+The recommended way to manage planner settings is to write a configuration file with all the necessary hyper-parameters.
-The basic structure of a configuration file is provided below for open-loop planning or replanning:
+Below is the basic structure of a configuration file for straight-line planning:

 .. code-block:: shell